VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 return $config;
 ```

-## Node-based rules

-A few rules are based on the Twig Node and NodeVisitor logic.
-Because they are different from the default token
-based rules, these rules have some limitations:
-- they cannot be fixable.
-- they can only report the line with the error but not the token position.

-Still, these rules can be useful for some static analysis.
-All of them can be found in `src/Rules/Node` folder.

 ## Files

 By default, all `.twig` files in the current directory are linted, except the ones in the `vendor` directory.